-As mentioned above, PEO costs vary depending on whether you employ hourly or salaried workers.
-If you employ hourly employees, you can expect to pay more than your counterparts that have salaried employees.
+PEO costs vary depending on whether you employ hourly or salaried workers.
+If you hire hourly employees, you can expect to pay more than your counterparts that do not.
 The reason is that it is expected that with hourly workers you will incur higher turnover rates, unemployment claims, workers’ compensation claims, etc. Salaried workers typically have a longer employment tenure and don’t file as many claims.

 The size of your business also matters.
-Because PEO’s spread their fixed costs across the employees they serve, the more workers you have the lower your cost.
-However, if you own a small business with few employees, a PEO is still within your financial reach since many of them offer packages specifically designed for smaller companies.
+Because PEOs spread their fixed costs across the employees they serve, the more workers you have, the lower your cost.
+However, if you own a small business with few employees, a PEO is still within your financial reach since many offer packages specifically designed for smaller companies.

-There’s a lot of time and effort that goes into not only finding the right PEO but finding the best PEO that provides the services you need at an affordable cost.
-Aside from the cost, you need to ensure that the PEO you bring onboard is reliable and trustworthy.
+There’s a lot of time and effort that goes into finding the right PEO and finding the best PEO that provides the services you need at an affordable cost.
+Aside from the price, you need to ensure that the PEO you bring onboard is reliable and trustworthy.

 Fortunately, there are PEO brokers like PEO Consultants to help you find the PEO that’s right for you – the very first time.
 From the moment you engage with us, we are with you every step of the way – from signing the contract to implementation and beyond – we have your best interests at heart.
-And, because we’re paid a finder’s fee by our PEO partners, there’s no cost to you for our services.
+And, because our PEO partners pay us a finder’s fee, there’s no cost to you for our services.

 Are you still in the consideration phase of partnering with a PEO?